phaserjs/phaser/README.md

 * Rebuilt the way items are polled for Pointer events (drag, click, move).
 Now faster and more efficient, especially when some items in the stack require pixel perfect checks.
 * InputHandler.checkPointerOver now has a new `fastTest` parameter that forces a skips a pixel perfect check even if enabled.
 * InputHandler.checkPointerDown now has a new `fastTest` parameter that forces a skips a pixel perfect check even if enabled.
+* The key is now reported when failing to parse a Sprite Sheet (thanks @lucbloom #1026)
+* An editorconfig has been added to the core repo.
+See http://editorconfig.org (thanks @codevinksy #1027)

 ### New Features